-It should be noted that the angle actually detected between the background wind direction and 625 the most energetic wave-mode at each height is slightly less than 90 degrees.
-A plausible interpre-626 tation is that, although a wave reaches its maximum amplitude at a critical level in linear theory, 627 this is also the height where it will break.
-For finite-amplitude waves, amplification and break-628 ing tends to occur some distance below critical levels.
-Therefore, typically, the energy carried by a wave-number vector perpendicular to the wind has already been absorbed, and so the angle 630 between wavenumbers that still carry maximum energy (prior to breaking) and the local wind direction will be less than 90 degrees.
+90°.
+A plausible interpretation is that, although a wave reaches its maximum amplitude at a critical level in linear theory, this is also the height where it will break.
+For finite-amplitude waves, amplification and breaking tends to occur some distance below critical levels.
+Therefore, typically, the energy carried by a wavenumber vector perpendicular to the wind has already been absorbed, and so the angle between wavenumbers that still carry maximum energy (prior to breaking) and the local wind direction will be less than 90°.
 An estimate of this effect can be obtained as follows.
-Taking the wave amplitude at wave breaking altitude as ≈ 500 m (not shown) and multiplying this by the 633 turning rate of the background wind ≈ 14 degrees km-1, a misalignment of ≈ 7 degrees is ob-634 tained.
-This is at least of the same order of magnitude as the value that can be estimated visually from Fig.8.
-636
+Taking the wave amplitude at wave breaking altitude as $\approx 500 \,\mathrm{m}$ (not shown) and multiplying this by the turning rate of the background wind $\approx 14^{\circ}$ km-1, a misalignment of $\approx 7^{\circ}$ is obtained.
+This is at least on the same order of magnitude as the value that can be estimated visually from Fig. 8.

 When similar 2D power spectra are computed for the more realistic case under consideration, significant similarities can be seen.
-In Fig.9 the 2D spatial power spectra computed from the semiidealized numerical simulation are shown at heights comprising every kilometre of the atmosphere between 5.5km and 15.5 km.
-Figure 9c is the 2D power spectrum of Fig.7e.
-The slower and non-constant rate of wind turning with height characterizing this case makes it more difficult to detect the rotation of the dominant wave-number following the wind.
+In Fig. 9 the 2D spatial power spectra computed from the semi-idealized numerical simulation are shown at heights comprising every kilometer of the atmosphere between 5.5 and 15.5 km.
+Figure 9c is the 2D power spectrum of Fig. 7e.
+The slower and nonconstant rate of wind turning with height characterizing this case makes it more difficult to detect the rotation of the dominant wavenumber following the wind.
 However, a rotation is still revealed by the changing orientation with height of the dominant wave energy lobes in the plots.
 In particular, approximate perpendicularity between the wind direction and the dominant wavenumbers can be seen between 7.5 and 10.5 km.
 These are the heights where, in physical space, most of the wave breaking occurs.
-Between 9.5 km and 10.5 km, the wind direction remains essentially constant.
-At higher altitudes, 11.5 - 13.5 km, the wind rotation rate slows down and, as a consequence, the differences between spectra become harder to distinguish.
-By 13.5 km, because of the wave breaking taking place below and the ensuing critical level absorption, most of the wave energy has been dissipated.
-Note that, just as in the idealized case of Fig.8, when measured more precisely the angle between the incoming wind vector and the dominant wave-number vector is seen to be slightly lower than 90 degrees (e.g. Fig.9g).
+Between 9.5 and 10.5 km, the wind direction remains essentially constant.
+At higher altitudes, 11.5-13.5 km, the wind rotation rate slows down and, as a consequence, the differences between spectra become harder to distinguish.
+By 13.5 km, because of the wave breaking taking place below and the ensuing critical-level absorption, most of the wave energy has been dissipated.
+Note that, just as in the idealized case of Fig. 8, when measured more precisely the angle between the incoming wind vector and the dominant wavenumber vector is seen to be slightly lower than 90° (e.g., Fig. 9g).

-The wave behaviour inferred from the spectra in Fig.9, being essentially similar to that displayed in Fig.8, is equally explained by the mechanism leading to wave breaking in directional shear flows.
-In contrast, similar 2D power spectra computed for Test 4 (not shown), where the wind direction is constant with height, display no selective wave-energy absorption as a function of height.
+The wave behavior inferred from the spectra in Fig. 9, being essentially similar to that displayed in Fig. 8, is equally explained by the mechanism leading to wave breaking in directional shear flows.
+In contrast, similar 2D power spectra computed for test 4 (not shown), where the wind direction is constant with height, display no selective wave-energy absorption as a function of height.